 Other School Activities

 In any school activity or other circumstance involving separation by gender (i.e., class discussions, field trips and overnight trips), students will be permitted to participate in accordance with the gender identity they assert at school.
 Teachers and other school employees will make every effort to separate students based on factors other than gender where practicable.

 Training and Professional Development

-- Terms and concepts related to gender identity, gender expression and gender diversity in children and adolescents;
+A. Terms and concepts related to gender identity, gender expression and gender diversity in children and adolescents;

 Discrimination and Harassment Complaints